Steeped in history and coastal scenery

 If you want it, then Kent most definitely has it.
 For antiques head to the historic spa town of Royal Tunbridge Wells , for hidden gems lose yourself in Canterbury’s maze of side streets and for a book on any subject imaginable Baggins Book Bazaar in Rochester is the country's largest second-hand bookshop.
 And if you still haven’t found what you’re looking for then Bluewater has an incredible 330 plus stores.

-Port Lympne Wild Animal Park offers the ultimate safari experience.Port Lympne Wild Animal Park, Kent
+Port Lympne Wild Animal Park, nestled in the Kent countryside, offers the ultimate safari experience.Port Lympne Wild Animal Park, Kent